kriskros09/kristopher-digital-space/src/knowledge/about.md

 I like to start with clear goals and iterate quickly.
 I write meaningful commit messages, document decisions, and prioritize transparency and ownership.
 I thrive in collaborative environments with a shared sense of purpose.

+## Open to New Opportunities

+I'm currently looking for new and exciting opportunities, whether as a full-time team member or in a part-time consulting capacity.
+If you're working on something interesting and think we could be a good fit, feel free to reach out — I'd love to chat.

 ## Contact

 Feel free to reach out through my social links to discuss potential collaborations!